JoanMarcBardes/Master-Engine/README.md

 * Holding SHIFT duplicates movement speed.
 * O for enable/disable orbit the object with the movement.

-Drag to window engine a .fbx file for replace the model.
+Drag to window engine a .fbx file for add a model.
-Drag to window engine a .png/jpg/dds file for replace the texture.
+Drag to window engine a .png/jpg/dds/tif file for add/replace the texture of the selected gameobject.
+The texture is added like diffuse or specular depending of the flag on the material component.

 In configuration window , can configure and visualise several options of the engine.